 In this article, the author has tried to explain why in the case M Siddiq (D) Thr Lrs v.
 Mahant Suresh Das & Ors., also known as the Ayodhya Case, the court was not able to conduct the mediation to solve the dispute.

-By reading all the materials the author comes to the conclusion that both the parties, and even judges of the Supreme Court, to some extent, were at fault in the conduct of the mediation.
+By reading all the materials the author concludes that both the parties, and even judges of the Supreme Court, to some extent, were at fault in the conduct of the mediation.

-Finally, I would like to conclude by highlighting the fact that the process of mediation was the best option for this case, however, since the parties of the case had a different mindset, culture, background, and many more factors, they could never conclude, and the whole essence of the mediation was a waste of time and energy.
+Finally, I would like to conclude by highlighting the fact that the process of mediation was the best option for this case, however, since the parties of the case had different mindsets, cultures, backgrounds, and many more factors, they could never conclude, and the whole essence of the mediation was a waste of time and energy.

 REFERENCES